 The fact that modern science has explained such antisocial emissions as

-simply a release of hydrogen sulfide fails to render them any the more
+simply a release of hydrogen suffice fails to render them any the more

 fragrant.
 In fact, the longer cabbage is cooked, the greater the amount

-of hydrogen sulfide produced.
+of hydrogen suffice produced.
 This is not exactly news, as we can tell

 from the ancient Greek saying "Cabbage twice cooked is death."
 Naturally,